Sport & Exercise Science: Sport Pedagogy, PhD

 Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant’s request for admission.
 Please submit the following materials to the Graduate School.
 Failure to submit all required materials will delay the evaluation and screening of your application.

-- Written Statement of Career Goals and Research Interests
+- Written Statement of Career Goals and Research Interests (You will upload this after you have completed and submitted the online application.)

 - Applicants are encouraged to visit the campus to meet with program area faculty